stevencohn/WindowsPowerShell/readme.md

 Returns a VM configuration object of the specified .vmcx VM configuration file even if the VM is not attached to a Hyper-V server.

+#### `Initialize-Machine`
+This is a top-level script meant to be downloaded independently from this repo and run to configure and initialize new machines.
+This script will download this repo to the current user's Document folder, setting it up as the default PowerShell profile.
+Best to download it to and run from $env:PROGRAMDATA

 #### `Install-Chocolatey`
 Can be used on new machines to install Chocolately.
 If already installed then checks if it is outdated and prompts to update.